 Morgan Stanley & Co.
-(MS) was accused in a lawsuit by Hong Leong Finance Ltd. of Singapore of deceptively selling investments it had designed to fail.
+(MS:US) was accused in a lawsuit by Hong Leong Finance Ltd. of Singapore of deceptively selling investments it had designed to fail.

 Hong Leong said in a complaint filed today in federal court in Manhattan that it entered into a distribution agreement with the investment bank to sell about $72.4 million worth of the so- called Pinnacle notes created from August 2006 to December 2007.
 The notes later failed and the Singapore-based company was required to compensate customers for at least $32 million in losses, according to the filing.

 Morgan Stanley sold the notes as relatively safe investments while rigging them to fail for its own benefit, Hong Leong claimed.
 Hong Leong describes itself as a local retail financial firm similar to a savings and loan association.